tw-wuqian/infra-as-code-lab-exercise/Session_1_IaC_and_Terraform_Intro/README.md

 }
 ```

-4. Follow the instructions in the prerequisites section ye above to authenticate to AWS via the command line, see root level [README](../README.md).
+4. Follow the prerequisites to authenticate to AWS via the command line, see root level [README](../README.md).

 5. Run the following commands to test deploying your VPC resource: